theDownLowe/tcss545hw3/README.md

     - [ ] Demonstration of at least 3 functionalities during demo
     - [ ] Conclusion (1 slide)
     - [ ] References (1 slide)

+# How to Install/Run the Application
+* Download and extract the project onto your machine
+* Ensure you have the latest java version installed on your machine
+* Go into the project folder, then the target folder
+* Right click on the GroceryStore-1.0-SNAPSHOT-jar-with-dependencies.jar file
+* Select Open With...
+* Then click Java

 # Capabilities
 * Ability to Add new Customers into the database